Get the Best WordPress Backup

 Here are some more useful features included in Duplicator Pro:

 First, select a subscription for Duplicator Pro.
 There is a free version of the plugin, but a premium plan supports drag-and-drop migrations.
-This can be especially helpful as you’re moving changes to and from your production site.
+This can help you quickly move changes to and from your production site.

 After your purchase, copy your license key.
 Then, install and activate Duplicator Pro on your live WordPress site.

 Before you start using Duplicator, you’ll need to activate your license.
-Go to Duplicator Pro » Settings » Licensing and find the License Key setting:
+Go to Duplicator Pro » Settings » General.

 Paste your license key and hit Activate.
 Then, feel free to continue to the next step!

 Duplicator allows you to duplicate your entire website.
-To create this copy, you’ll need to create a backup, or package.
+To create this copy, you’ll need to create a backup.
 This can then be easily transferred to a local host.

-To get started, navigate to Duplicator Pro » Packages » Create New:
+To get started, navigate to Duplicator Pro » Backups » Add New.

-Give the package a name and choose Local for the storage location:
+Give the backup a name and choose Local for the storage location.

-If you want to move all of your data, don’t make any changes to the archive file.
-However, you can also exclude certain site files or only back up your WordPress database instead:
+If you want to move all of your data, select Full Site.
+However, you can also exclude certain site files or only back up your WordPress database instead.

-After reviewing these notices, hit Build.
-Once Duplicator automatically builds a copy of your website, you’ll see it on the Packages page:
+After reviewing these notices, hit Create Backup.
+Once Duplicator automatically builds a copy of your website, you’ll see it on the Backups page.

 Be sure to download both the archive and installer files.